natverse/nat.nblast/README.md

 which you must first install.

 ## Installation
-There is currently no released version on CRAN.
+There is currently no released version of **nat.nblast** on CRAN.
+Although **nat** is available on CRAN, it it recommended that you install the development version of both packages from github; nat.nblast is evolving fast and has required several minor tweaks to nat, which is otherwise quite mature.

 ### Bleeding Edge
-You can, however, download the [tar ball](https://github.com/jefferislab/nat.nblast/tarball/master), and run `R CMD INSTALL` on it, or use the **devtools** package to install the development version:
+You can download the [tar ball](https://github.com/jefferislab/nat.nblast/tarball/master), and run `R CMD INSTALL` on it, or (recommended) use the **devtools** package to install the development version:

   ```r
 # install devtools if required